AutomationPanda/tau-intro-selenium-py/README.md

 and [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/).
 You can use other browsers with Selenium WebDriver, but the tutorial will use Chrome and Firefox.
-Make sure your brower versions are up-to-date.
+Make sure your browser versions are up-to-date.

 You will also need the latest versions of the WebDriver executables for these browsers:
 [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) for Chrome